 On March 18, 1893, Wilfred Edward Salter Owen was born in Shropshire, England.
-After the death of his grandfather in 1897, the family moved to Birkenhead, where Owen was educated at the Birkenhead Institute.
+After the death of his grandfather in 1897, the Owen family moved to Birkenhead, where Owen was educated at the Birkenhead Institute.
 After another move in 1906, he continued his studies at the technical school in Shrewsbury.
 Interested in the arts at a young age, Owen began writing poetry as a teenager.

 It was at this time Owen wrote many of his most important poems, including “Anthem for Doomed Youth” and “Dulce et Decorum Est.” His poetry often graphically illustrated the horrors of warfare, the physical landscapes that surrounded him, and the human body in relation to those landscapes.
-His verses stand in stark contrast to the patriotic poems of war written by earlier poets of Great Britain, such as Rupert Brooke.
+His verse stands in stark contrast to the patriotic poems of war written by earlier poets of Great Britain, such as Rupert Brooke.
 A gay man, Owen also often celebrated male beauty and comradery in his poems.

 To a nation stunned by grief, the prophetic lag of posthumous publication made it seem that Owen was speaking from the other side of the grave.
 Memorials were one sign of the shadow cast by the dead over England in the twenties; another was a surge of interest in spiritualism.
-Owen was the medium through whom the missing spoke.”
+Owen was the medium through whom the missing spoke.